noir-lang/noir/docs/docs/noir/concepts/globals.md

 }
 ```

-When a global is used, Noir replaces the name with its definition on each occurance.
+When a global is used, Noir replaces the name with its definition on each occurrence.
 This means globals defined using function calls will repeat the call each time they're used:

 ```rust